Concatenation in Excel (Table of Contents)

 Up to now, we have seen how to concatenate the rows data now; we will see how to concatenate the column data.
 Below is the example table that we can use for column concatenation.

-If we want to add the space between each word, use space with double quotes in between each cell’s address.
+If we want to add space between each word, use space with double quotes in between each cell’s address.

 Printing Year, Month, and Date Using the Concatenate Formula

-We will see each one by one; let’s start with the year.
+We will see each by one; let’s start with the year.
 If you want to print the current year with a concatenation of other cell data, give the formula below.

 If we want to print the month in number format.